siberianfox/g2wiki/Digital-IO-(GPIO).md

     - Set as boolean `True` for "Active" or `False` for "Inactive", or as a float of `0.0` through `1.0` if it has PWM capability that has been configured.
     - If the pin or internal signal is binary (not PWM capable or such), then floating point set values will interpreted as the result of the boolean expression `(bool)(value >= 0.5)`.
     - Reads back as the value it was set to as a float, which may not be the value given in the set.
-      - For example, if the pis was set to `0.75` but is not PWM capable, it will read back as `1.0`.
+      - For example, if the pis was set to `0.75` but is not PWM capable, it will read back as `1`.
       - If set with `true` it will return `1` and if set to `false` it will return `0`.
   - May be disabled.
 Pins that don't exist will ignore attempts to enable them, and always report themselves as disabled.
 (Throw a warning?)
-  - Disabled pins, when read, will always read `False` or '0.0'.
+  - Disabled pins, when read, will always read `False` or `0`.
   - Set and read values will always align, even if the sense of the pin makes the physical output inverted.
-IOW, iven if the pin is set to "active low", and setting the pin to "true" causes a "LOW" voltage on a physical pin, it will still read back as "1.0" to indicate "active", reflecting the value it was set as.
+IOW, if the pin is set to have the sense of "active low", and setting the pin to "true" causes a "LOW" voltage on a physical pin, it will still read back as `1` to indicate "active", reflecting the value it was set as.